ssec/polar2grid/doc/source/examples/acspo_example.rst

     NOAA-20 VIIRS ACSPO SST color enhanced image for our defined grid over the great lakes.

 We can tighten the temperature range that is displayed in our region of interest by creating our own local rescaling.
-This allows us to use full range of brightness values.
-In order to do this, I need to create a new rescaling yaml file that I will then provide to polar2grid.sh.
+This allows us to use the full range of brightness values.
+In order to do this, I need to create a new rescaling `yaml` file that I will then provide to polar2grid.sh.

-I chose an enhancment name of `great_lakes_sst` and use the same standard_name of `sea_surface_subskin_temperature` and redefined the relationship between the brightness values and the data.
-I tighten the temperature range to be between 275.0 K and 305.0 K.  The contents of my new rescale yaml file is shown below (my_rescale.yaml).
+I chose an enhancment name of `great_lakes_sst` and will use the same standard_name of `sea_surface_subskin_temperature` and then redefined the relationship between the brightness values and the data.
+I tighten the temperature range to be between 275.0 K and 305.0 K.  The contents of my new rescale yaml file is shown below (`my_rescale.yaml`).

 .. parsed-literal::